labgm/assembly-hiseq/README.md

 The only requirement to run this pipeline is conda.
 Please, install conda on your machine beforehand ([https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual)).

-With conda installed, we can create a new environment with snakemake installed running the following command:
+With conda installed, we can create a new environment with snakemake by running the following command:

 ```
 conda create -c conda-forge -c bioconda -n assembly-hiseq snakemake -y